bp7968h/bp7968h.github.io/content/lets-write-database-from-scratch.md

 - Indexing and data persistence
 - ACID compliance (Atomicity, Consistency, Isolation, Durability)
 - Allowing access to the database over the network
+- Maybe JOIN, WHERE (`not sure yet!`)

 Oh, and I just realized—I haven’t named the database yet.
 Let’s call it `bhu_db`.
 Simple, easy to remember, and it kind of has a nice ring to it haha.

 ## Crawling the SQLite Docs
-Alright, so before we get our hands dirty with code, I need to do some research.
-I decided that my primary source of reference will be the [SQLite documentation](https://www.sqlite.org/).
+Alright, so before we get our hands dirty with code, We need to do some research.
+I decided that my primary source of reference will be the [SQLite docs](https://www.sqlite.org/).
 It’s a goldmine of information, and since SQLite is lightweight and easy to understand, it's perfect for our use case.

 After looking for the right part finnaly got the document that I wanted; "[Architecture of SQLite](https://www.sqlite.org/arch.html)".
 Below is the image that I just screenshotted from there and this gives us a clear components that we need to build, but I will cut corners probably, I am not sure haha.

 ![SQLite Architecture](sqlite-architecture.webp)

-Ok, got what I need, I will start from top to bottom that is from Interface and then go downwards.
+Ok, got what we need, we will start from top to bottom that is from Interface and then go downwards into the core components.

 ## Coding Plan
-The database will use a client-server architecture, but for now, my plan is to use a simple `REPL (Read-Eval-Print Loop)` until I implement the networking protocol between the client and server.
+The database will use a client-server architecture, but for time being we will use a simple `REPL (Read-Eval-Print Loop)` until we implement the networking protocol between the client and server.
 The image below describes the initial work plan, as well as the end goal as I continue building it.

 ![Initial Work Plan](initial-plan.webp)

-In short, the REPL will serve as the interface between the user and the database for the time being.
+In short, the REPL will serve as the interface between the user and the database(backend) for the time being.
 The user input will be tokenized, parsed, and processed, resulting in the final output.

 ![Final Work Plan](final-plan.webp)

 As I keep building, the plan is to eventually allow users to connect to the database server using a client.
 The server will expose a TCP port and listen for user input through a simple protocol that I will implement.
-The rest of the architecture will remain the same as the initial plan, and finally, the user will receive the query results.
+The rest of the architecture will remain the same as the initial plan, and finally, the user will receive the query results through network.

 Ok, let's fire up the code editor and setup the project.

 ## Getting Started
-Alright, before diving into the code, I need to set up a solid foundation.
+Alright, before diving into the code, we need to set up a solid foundation.
 This will be our first step in building `bhu_db`.

 ### Pre-requisites
 Make sure you have Rust installed.
 You can install Rust by following the instructions from the [official Rust website](https://www.rust-lang.org/learn/get-started).

 ### Project Initialization
 We'll use Cargo to initialize a `library` project (which does not contain a `main function` by default).
-This project will include a couple of `binary` targets (each containing its own `main function`) within the same project.
+This project will also include a couple of `binary` targets (each containing its own `main function`) within the same project.
 ```bash
 cargo new bhu_db --lib
 cd bhu_db